Learnability Window in Gated Recurrent Neural Networks: Empirical validation

-with hidden state $h_t \in \mathbb{R}^H$.
-The gate variable $s_t$ controls the effective time scale of each unit.
-The architectures differ in the structure of this gate: (i) ConstGate uses a fixed scalar gate $s\in(0,1)$ shared across all units and time steps; (ii) SharedGate uses a learned scalar gate $s_t\in(0,1)$ shared across units and varying in time; and (iii) DiagGate uses a learned per-neuron gate $s_t\in(0,1)^H$, updated coordinatewise from the current input and previous hidden state.

-In addition, we include standard GRU and LSTM architectures, which implement multi-gate mechanisms and internal memory dynamics.
-These models realize richer mixtures of time scales through their reset/update (GRU) and input/forget/output (LSTM) gating structures.

-All models use hidden dimension $H=128$ and a linear readout $y_t = w^\top h_t$ trained with mean-squared error loss.
-Recurrent weight matrices are initialized orthogonally, biases are initialized to zero unless otherwise stated, and gate pre-activations in learned-gate models are initialized near zero, yielding initial gate values close to $\tfrac12$ and well-conditioned initial time scales, consistent with the time-scale initialization heuristic of~\cite{livi2025timescale}.
+\paragraph{Architectures.} We consider five recurrent architectures described in Appendix~\ref{app:RNNs_jacobians_and_elr}, spanning increasing gating expressivity and potential time-scale heterogeneity: ConstGate, SharedGate, DiagGate, GRU, and LSTM.
+All models use hidden dimension $H=256$, layer normalization on the hidden state, and a linear readout $y_t = w^\top h_t$ trained with mean-squared error loss.
+Recurrent weight matrices are initialized orthogonally and biases are initialized to zero unless otherwise stated.
+Gate pre-activations in learned-gate models are initialized near zero, yielding initial gate values close to $\tfrac12$ and well-conditioned initial time scales, consistent with the time-scale initialization heuristic of~\cite{livi2025timescale}.
+In particular, the LSTM forget gate is initialized near $\sigma(b_f)\approx 0.5$ in the main experiments.
+The GRU update-gate bias is set so that $\sigma(b_z) \approx 0.05$, biasing the gate toward retaining the previous hidden state at initialization.
+For brevity, in figures and legends we denote ConstGate, SharedGate, DiagGate, LSTM, and GRU by \emph{const}, \emph{shared}, \emph{diag}, \emph{lstm}, and \emph{gru}, respectively.